AbheetSethi/AbheetSethi/README.md

 <br>

 - I am currently working on my DSA skills and I am proficient in C++.
-- I am an enthusiastic Web Developer and currently learning MERN Stack development.
+- I am an enthusiastic Web Developer, proficient in React JS and currently using Django as the backend framework.
 - Looking ahead to learn new skills and bring out technological developments.

 # Some more Skills